endiangroup/endian.io/content/theory/adject-clarity.md

-authors = "Paul M Fox and Adrian Duke" summary = "Identification and analysis of five integral qualities for maximally useful product speciifications." image_tag = "5 Cs"
+authors = "Paul M Fox and Adrian Duke" summary = "Identification and analysis of five integral qualities for maximally useful product speciifications." image_tag = "5 Cs" abstract = "This paper proposes that there are at least five integral qualities that any product specification must have in order to have maximal utility.
+Specifically, a specification  must be *canonical*, *coherent*, *comprehensible*, *comprehensive* and *current* in order to reach its maximum utility.
+The paper consists of an analysis of each general use of a specification, and shows that while it’s not necessary for every specification to perfectly embody all five qualities, there are no specifications that do not embody at least one."
 +++
-This paper proposes that there are at least five integral qualities that any product specification must have in order to benefit from maximal utility.
-Specifically, a specification  must be *canonical*, *coherent*, *comprehensible*, *comprehensive* and *current* in order to reach its maximum utility.
-The paper consists of a logical proof for each of the general uses of a specification, and shows that while it’s not necessary for every specification to perfectly embody all five qualities, there are no specifications that do not embody at least one.

 ## 0 Introduction

-When humans work in teams to create something, they must be in agreement about what they're creating in order to maximise their chances of success.
+When humans work in teams to create something, they must be in agreement about what they're creating.
 Without consensus on the final form of their product, there is a risk that individual team members may create or contribute to components or features that are misaligned with the rest of the team.
 The risk of misalignment is inversely proportional to the degree of consensus of the team as a whole: the less they agree, the more likely they are to mismatch their output.

 More importantly, the product must be fit for its intended purpose.
-A perfectly harmonious team may create a fantastic product, but if it doesn't solve the problem it was intended for, its real-world function is very likely to be diminished.
+A perfectly harmonious team may create a fantastic product, but if it doesn't solve the problem it was intended for, it’s not likely to be useful.
 Complete agreement doesn't guarantee success, and a great product idea doesn't guarantee successful completion.

 One common solution to these problems is to create a specification.
 Working from the intended real-world application of their product through to the details of its creation[*](https://en.wikipedia.org/wiki/Outside%E2%80%93in_software_development "This approach is sometimes called 'outside-in', especially in software development"), it's possible for a team to explicitly catalogue the requirements of their product in such a way that all team members can work toward satisfying them.
 A well-specified product will be much more likely to be fit for purpose, and the team creating it will have a significantly increased chance of working together cohesively.

 There are many approaches to specification creation.
 Goals, considerations and constraints for product design vary between products, teams and even individual team members.
 In light of all that variation, the most significant measurement of a specification’s appropriateness in any given situation is its *utility*; that is, the extent to which it is practical or beneficial to a particular team creating a particular product.

-We propose that, in order to have maximal utility, a product specification must be *canonical*, *coherent*, *comprehensible*, *comprehensive* and *current*.
+We propose that, in order to have maximal utility, a product specification must be `canonical`, `coherent`, `comprehensible`, `comprehensive` and `current`.
 These five attributes, known in this document as the *C-Words*, constitute a minimum property set for highly practicable and flexible product specifications.
-Only teams using specifications that embody all five C-Words could be afforded all the possible benefits of an explicit specification.
+Only teams using specifications that embody all five C-Words have the potential to reap all the possible benefits of an explicit specification.

 In order to prove this claim, we will show that removing or failing to embody one or more of the C-words will significantly impede the potential utility of a specification, and may have negative resulting implications on the product.
-We will also demonstrate that the C-Words, as a complete set and in various combinations, are a generally integral part of specifying products.
+We will also demonstrate that the C-Words, as a complete set and in various combinations, are an integral part of specifying products.
 To accomplish this, we will show that there are no useful specifications that do not embody at least one C-Word.

 ## 1 Definitions of terms

-Before proceeding with a logical proof, it is necessary to clarify the use of words in this document.
+Before proceeding, it is necessary to clarify the use of words in this document.
 Since all of these words are used in other contexts with other connotations and meanings, they are defined in relation to product specifications as follows:

 ### 1.1 General terms